yuanjunchai/IKC/README.md

 python codes/scripts/generate_mod_LR_bic.py
 ```
 ## Getting Started
-Download the pre-trained models from `./checkpoints` directory.
+Download the pre-trained models from `./checkpoints` directory.<br/>
 Remember: change opt['path']['pretrain_model_G'] of the .yaml to the path of models you saved.

 ### Train